Candelolepiota sinica

-Leucoagaricus lacrymans is a species of mushroom producing fungus in the family Agaricaceae.
+Candelolepiota sinica is a species of mushroom producing fungus in the family Agaricaceae.
+It was formerly known as Leucoagaricus lacrymans and Leucoagaricus sinicus.

 Taxonomy

-It was first described in 2004 by the Indian mycologists T.K.
+It was described as new to science in 2004 by the Indian mycologists T.K.
 Arun Kumar & Patinjareveettil Manimohan who classified it as Leucocoprinus lacrymans.

-In 2017 it was reclassified as Leucoagaricus lacrymans by the Chinese mycologists Zai-Wei Ge & Zhu-Liang Yang based on phylogenetic analysis.
+This went on to be reclassified as Leucoagaricus lacrymans in 2017 by the Chinese mycologists Zai-Wei Ge & Zhu-Liang Yang based on phylogenetic analysis.

+However the species had already been described as Chamaeota sinica by the Chinese mycologist Jian-zhe Ying in 1995.
+This species went on to be reclassified as Leucoagaricus sinicus in 2007 by the Chinese mycologist Zhu L. Yang.

+In 2024 these forgotten synonyms were rediscovered and the species was reclassified as Candelolepiota sinica by the Chinese mycologists Kun L. Yang, Jia Y. Lin & Zhu L. Yang, becoming the type species of the newly created Candelolepiota genus.